Skip to Content

 What is Neapolitan pizza?

-Classic Neapolitan pizza involves a dough base simply topped with tomatoes, mozzarella cheese and fresh basil.
-Baking these pies quickly at high heat results in a crust that’s simultaneoulsy thin and supple.
+Margherita pizza, the most classic Neapolitan pizza, has a dough base and is simply topped with tomatoes, mozzarella cheese and fresh basil.
+Baking this pizza quickly at high heat results in a base that’s thin and crust that’s are airy and supple.
+Manriana, a cheeseless pizza, is another classic Neapolitan pizza.

 Where’s the best place to eat pizza in Naples?

 Pizza is available at pizzerias all over Naples.
-Top Naples pizzerias include L’Antica Pizzeria da Michele, Pizzeria Concettina ai Tre Santi, Pizzeria da Attilio, 50 Kalò and Pizzaria La Notizia.
+Notable Naples pizzerias include L’Antica Pizzeria da Michele, Pizzeria Concettina ai Tre Santi, Pizzeria da Attilio, 50 Kalò and Pizzaria La Notizia.

 Are reservations necessary at Naples pizzerias?

 It depends.
-Some pizzerias offer the option of making reservations while others do not.
+Some pizza restaurants offer the option of making reservations while others do not.
 Whatever you do and wherever you go, plan ahead to avoid long queues.

 Where did Stanley Tucci eat pizza in Naples?